 I’ve been burned a bit by that type of direct ownership, but do see the value of real estate as an asset class, so I’ve added it to my portfolio in different ways.

 For example, I invest in Real Estate Investment Trusts (both traditionally traded REITSs and “eREITs” like Fundrise).
-This allows me to earn passive cash flow from a diversified portfolio of properties.
-And I’ve never had a tenant call in the middle of the night to say their water heater is leaking!
+This allows me to earn passive income from a diversified portfolio of properties.
+And I’ve never had a tenant call in the middle of the night to say their hot water heater is leaking!

-Companies like Fundrise and rival Rich Uncles allow you to spread your risk around to a range of properties in multiple geographical locations–with really low minimum investments.
-I’m talking $500 or less, compared to the usual 20% down payment on a house.
+Companies like Fundrise allow you to spread your risk around to a range of properties in multiple geographical locations—with really low minimum investments.
+I’m talking $10, compared to the usual 20% down payment on a house.

 (If you don’t like the idea of tenants at all, you might consider this interesting “raw land” flipping model, which one guest dubbed “the best passive income model.”)

-I also have a portion of my portfolio dedicated to short-term real estate-backed loans on PeerStreet, but that platform is currently open to accredited investors only.
+I also have a portion of my portfolio dedicated to short-term real estate-backed loans on Groundfloor, which lets you lend a minimum of $10 on pre-vetted fix-and-flip projects.

 5. Network Marketing